dhardin/SP-Charts/README.md

 #SP-Charts
 =========
-Module meant to be embedded in a content editor web part in MOSS 2007+ which allows for anyone with design access to create a custom chart dashboard.
+A module which allows a typcial SharePoint user with no coding experience to quickly create a metrics dashboard through an intuitive user interface.

+#Compatibility
+-IE8+, Chrome, Firefox
+-SharePoint 2007*-2013

+*This module will work in a SharePoint 2007 environment for displaying as a webpage only.
+You cannot properly use this module in a content editor webpart or page viewer webpart due to the inheritance of quirks mode from the aforementioned SharePoint 2007 to any embeded iframes.

 #Dependencies
-- jQuery UI (I was opting for Bootstrap or Foundation but that maybe a fork off of this project since I need to support MOSS 2007...quirks mode FTW)
-- Html5shiv (allows for use of HTML5 elements in quirks mode for MOSS 2007)
-- PIE (allows for CSS3 styling in quirks mode for MOSS 2007)
+- jQuery
+- jQuery UI
+- Html5shiv
+- PIE
-- Raphael Charts or D3...still deciding.
+- Raphael Charts
+- Foundation